blueqwertz/DashEngine/README.md

 ## How-To

-When you start DashEngine, you will see an update screen.
+When you start DashEngine, you will see a loading screen.
+This loading is searching for new versions.
 If there isn't a newer version, the next thing you'll see is the main screen.
 If there is an update, it will be downloaded and installed.

 You will see a blackboard on the main screen.
 This is the chess board you will be playing on.
 On the left you will see two tabs, "Game Info" and "Settings".
 On the "Game Info" tab you can see some statistics such as the current search depth or the last moves played.
 You can view recent moves at the bottom of this tab.
 However, you can only make a move when you are in the last position on the board.
 On the Settings tab, you can see the current version and some settings at the bottom.
 Every change is saved on your computer.
 If you don't want to see any of the tabs, just click the red X to hide it (you can show it back later if you want).